Near Haymarket in Prince William County, Virginia — The American South (Mid-Atlantic)

 [Sidebar:]

 Fannie W. Fitzgerald, a teacher at Antioch-McCrae School, was one of the first African Americans to teach in a school for white children after Prince William County Public Schools were integrated.
-Fitzgerald,
+Fitzgerald, who was one of the Courageous Four — a group of African American teachers who integrated Prince William County classrooms — was at the forefront of desegregation in the County.
+She

 Topics.
 This historical marker is listed in these topic lists: African Americans • Education • Women.
+A significant historical year for this entry is 1953.

 Location.
 38° 48.954′ N, 77° 40.537′ W. Marker is near Haymarket, Virginia, in Prince William County.
-Marker can be reached from Thoroughfare Road 0.4 miles south of John Marshall Highway (Virginia Route 55), on the right when traveling south.
+It can be reached from Thoroughfare Road 0.4 miles south of John Marshall Highway (Virginia Route 55), on the right when traveling south.
 Touch for map.
 Marker is at or near this postal address: 16311 Thoroughfare Rd, Broad Run VA 20137, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Water Fowl And Their Habitat (about 400 feet away, measured in a direct line); The Thoroughfare Colored / North Fork School (about 500 feet away); The Battle of Thoroughfare Gap & Chapman's Mill (about 500 feet away); Farm Life (approx. 0.2 miles away); Free People Of Color At Thoroughfare (approx. 0.3 miles away); Aldo Leopold (approx. 1.2 miles away); On Hallowed Ground (approx. 1.2 miles away); The Battle of Buckland Mills (approx. 1.3 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies: Water Fowl And Their Habitat (about 400 feet away, measured in a direct line); The Thoroughfare Colored/North Fork School (about 500 feet away); The Battle of Thoroughfare Gap & Chapman's Mill (about 500 feet away); Farm Life (approx. 0.2 miles away); Free People Of Color At Thoroughfare (approx. 0.3 miles away); Aldo Leopold (approx. 1.2 miles away); On Hallowed Ground (approx. 1.2 miles away); The Battle of Buckland Mills (approx. 1.3 miles away).
 Touch for a list and map of all markers in Haymarket.